Disability Rights & Inclusion: The 3rd Annual Conference

 In person at Touro Law and Online via Zoom

-The conference will bring together an exceptional group of national and international experts who will provide deep insights into the most pressing issues facing the disability community.
+The conference, hosted by Touro's Jewish Law Institute, will bring together an exceptional group of national and international experts who will provide deep insights into the most pressing issues facing the disability community.
 These distinguished speakers will guide participants through innovative approaches, critical lessons learned, and strategic recommendations for promoting disability rights and inclusion across various sectors.

 Hotel Information